-These pine tree lanterns make the perfect handmade Christmas gift, nature walk accessory, or decoration for your home!
-They are so easy to make, inexpensive, and kids will love to help with the process.
+A pine tree lantern makes the perfect handmade Christmas gift, nature walk accessory, or forest themed decoration for your home!
+You can make a lantern from a mason jar or reuse any old jar home.
+These are so easy to make, inexpensive, and kids will love to help with the process.
 We have a group of three lanterns in our living room and they are some of our favorite holiday decorations!

-These sweet DIY lanterns were inspired by this gorgeous mushroom lantern tutorial from Woodlark.
+This sweet mason jar lantern were inspired by this gorgeous mushroom lantern tutorial from Woodlark.
 As soon as I saw this idea, I knew I wanted to try a pine tree version!
-These lanterns are perfect for the darker days of winter and will add a lovely glow in your home.
+These mason jar lanterns are perfect for the darker days of winter and will add a lovely glow in your home.

 Ready to give it a try!?
 Here’s what you’ll need..